SynapseMedia/nucleus/README.md

 4. **Metadata distribution**: Facilitates seamless distribution of metadata across federated networks.
 5. **Web3 instruments**: Integrates with Web3 technologies, leveraging blockchain and smart contracts.

-These features empower users to manage multimedia content in a decentralized ecosystem, promoting greater control, privacy, and efficiency in media operations.

 ## Help

 See [documentation](https://synapsemedia.github.io/nucleus/) for more details.